 Lawyers, bar associations and other legal professions such as notaries, play a crucial role in upholding the rule of law.
-The recent Council of Europe Convention for the Profession of Lawyer is an important step towards ensuring that lawyers can carry out the fundamental role they are assigned in a democratic society.
+The recent Council of Europe Convention for the Protection of the Profession of Lawyer is an important step towards ensuring that lawyers can carry out the fundamental role they are assigned in a democratic society.